 Before discussing comics of these franchises, I think it’s important to describe what these two IPs are actually about.
 Alien is a sci-fi horror/sci-fi action series set in space in the future, where Ellen Ripley faces off against a species of ultimate killers known as the Xenomorphs and the future evil corporation Weyland-Yutani, which seeks to exploit the alien lifeform for profit.
 Predator is a sci-fi action franchise usually featuring a team of warriors as they are hunted by an alien species born and bred to kill the best of the best, and takes place primarily in the present day on Earth.
 There were crossovers films and comics between the two (read the comics, don’t watch the movies), and definitely some movies in both franchises that are best not discussed.

 So what exactly do these two franchises have in common?
 Well, both feature a race of killer aliens as the antagonists, with both the Xenomorphs and the Predators being designed to kill.
 They both have sci-fi roots and, following Aliens, are both action-heavy franchises.
 They both even have the same amount of good movies, with Alien having three (Alien, Aliens, and most of Alien: Covenant) and Predator also having three (Predator, Predator 2, and most of Predators).
-But the differences between the two are pretty vast, and what will be needed to make them good comics are also going to be different.
+But the differences between the two are pretty vast, and what will be needed to make them good comics is also going to be different.
 Here are six ideas I have (three for Alien, three for Predator) about how to successfully turn these franchises into successful, faithful comics.

 Alien: Lean Into the Horror

 Unless Marvel tries to pull another Conan and integrate these franchises into the Marvel Universe (please God don’t do that), it’s important that they really dive into what made the Alien series so special in the first place.
 Yes, James Cameron made Aliens a really cool action film, but without Ridley Scott’s groundbreaking horror film we never would’ve gotten there.
 The Xenomorph is one of the most uniquely designed creatures in the history of cinema (shout-out H.R.
-Giger), and the combination of Scott’s direction, the well-made suit and the actor behind the Alien made it something incredibly unnerving and downright scary at times.
+Giger), and the combination of Scott’s direction, the well-made suit, and the actor behind the Alien made it something incredibly unnerving and downright scary at times.
 It is because the Xenomorph is so scary that each of the good films is actually good, as any time they tried to diverge from it or add too much weird nonsense to the creature it often helped tank the movie.

 I think the only way to truly bring the Alien experience to the comics is to amplify the terror and dread Ripley always felt when dealing with the Xenomorphs.
 You don’t have to sacrifice action for this, as Aliens balanced that and horror pretty well, but the reader can never lose the sense that the threat here is incredibly dangerous and nigh-unstoppable.
 It makes the situations more intense, adds more weight to the decisions the characters make, and in the right hands could make for some anxiety-inducing stories.
-Without the added benefit of motion and CGI magic it is crucial that an artist on this title captures what makes the Xenomorph such a threat, lest the entire story lose all suspense and danger.
+Without the added benefit of motion and CGI magic, it is crucial that an artist on this title captures what makes the Xenomorph such a threat, lest the entire story loses all suspense and danger.

 Predator: Add Menace Back to the Predator

 One of the many reasons that Predator is such a great action movie is because you do not see the Predator himself until the very end.
 The opening sets us up to believe we’re watching a traditional 80’s action flick where bulletproof mercenaries blow through a group of bad guys, but then somebody drops dead.
-The mercenaries we were convinced were invincible, that a decade of tropes taught us could survive anything, are the targets of an invisible enemy.
+The mercenaries we were convinced were invincible, that a decade of tropes taught us could survive anything are the targets of an invisible enemy.
 And against all our expectations, one by one they fall to the Predator.
 When these guys start freaking out and realizing how screwed they are, the audience begins to feel that same dread, and we feel that sense of accomplishment when Dutch finally takes down the alien menace.
 Unfortunately, the more we have seen the Predator, the less intimidating and frightening he becomes, with the good movies adding cool aspects to keep the race interesting and the bad ones just making bigger versions and passing it off as “new and cool.”

-The reason the Predator is such a dangerous opponent is because when he first showed up in the ’87 film, we literally had zero clue of what he was capable of.
+The reason the Predator is such a dangerous opponent is that when he first showed up in the ’87 film, we literally had zero clues of what he was capable of.
 Though it’ll be fun to see the old favorites like the shoulder cannon and wrist blades in action, we need to see what else these ultimate hunters have in their arsenals.
 Predators did a good job showing off different types of Predators, as the three primary antagonists all had different looks and seemed to have different approaches to combat, adding some variety to the mix.
 The comics could do even more with this, showing Predators hunting other aliens or using new types of weaponry, or just not showing up so often that they lose their mystique!
-There’s lots of ways to go about it, and I hope Marvel finds an approach that works!
+There are lots of ways to go about it, and I hope Marvel finds an approach that works!

 Alien: Don’t Make the Xenomorph the Only Threat